 Sometimes, as educators and leaders, we get sucked into believing that our students cannot do or learn certain things.
-We forget to structure opportunities to for them to stretch and be challenged, in fact, to develop their intelligence.
+We may have a fixed mindset about our students, giving up on them before we give them those challenging educational experiences.
+Or we may have a growth mindset that isn’t shared by our students.
+As parents and teachers, we often see students give up before they start, avoid failure and mistakes at all costs, and then start avoiding anything they expect to find challenging because it might entail failure and mistakes.
+We forget that one of our jobs is to help them in dveloping a cognitive mindset oriented toward growth, by structuring opportunities to for them to stretch and be challenged, in fact, to develop their intelligence.
 Even when we know better, we can fall into thinking that there is nothing we can do to change the way our students learn.

 When educators to structure opportunities for students to develop their intelligence, the results can be dramatic.

 Having a growth mindset means helping children understand that they can change their cognitive abilities – that was the first punch the teachers in Hammond delivered with these students.
-And then they threw the second punch – providing BrainWare SAFARI cognitive skills development software to build the abilities these students needed to overcome their struggles.
+And then they threw the second punch – providing a cognitive training experience that enabled these students to develop the cognitive abilities they needed to overcome their struggles.
 This was not about more facts, or more content, or even more practice in reading, but about building students’ ability to learn.

-Schools that teach to the test may deliver students better prepared for the test.
-Schools that develop children’s ability to learn can deliver students better prepared for life.
+Schools, colleges and trainings that teach to the test may deliver students better prepared for the test.
+Schools that develop students’ ability to learn can deliver students better prepared for life.
 School can empower students with tools that are engaging and result in sustainable growth that transfers to measurable outcomes.
 We sometimes refer to this as offering a life of choice, not chance.
-Or as Albert Einstein, albeit without the benefit of Dweck’s research, said “Education is not the learning of facts.
+Or as Albert Einstein, albeit without the benefit of Dweck’s research, but with a deep understanding of types of mindset, said “Education is not the learning of facts.
 It’s rather the training of the mind to think.”

 © BrainWare Learning Company | All Rights Reserved.